 When it comes to nutrition, there is no single discovery more valuable than a calorie as it relates to energy intake and expenditure.
 Calories allow us to quantify our food, compare different foods and manage individual nutrition and fitness needs.
 But what exactly is a calorie?

 Technically speaking, a calorie is the amount of energy needed to raise the temperature of 1 kg of water 1 degree Celsius.
 Or in other words, it is a unit of measurement that tells us how much energy is in our food.
 Initially, calories were measured by placing a food item in a sealed container and submerging it in water or burning the food.
 Today, calories are estimated using the food macronutrient breakdown, or in other words, the number of carbs, fat, and protein a food contains (2).

 Calories have long been used as a measurement of heat, dating back to the early 1800s.
 But what we know and recognize as a food calorie today was not established until sometime around the 20th century (3).
 To this day, calories remain the most efficient way to measure energy intake and output, and the best way we know of to directly affect weight management.

 Macros = Calories

 Food and drinks are made up of macros - carbohydrates, protein, and fat - that supply all of the calories we eat.
-Each macro has a different role when it comes to health and nutrition and also provides a different number of calories per each gram (protein and carbs = 4 calories per gram, fat = 9 calories per gram).
+Each macro has a different role when it comes to health and nutrition and also provides a different number of calories per gram (protein and carbs = 4 calories per gram, fat = 9 calories per gram).